Create a Survey in less than 60 seconds!

 8. Set expectations

-Most of the employees from your customer service team might be new to working from home.
-If you already have experience managing a remote team, then you have to set expectations right.
-You need to ensure that everyone is on the same page when it comes to the quality of the work and knowing what is expected of them.
-Not only should you set individual goals for each of them, but also have shared goals that will keep them motivated.
-Giving them personal goals will keep them valued and appreciated.
+You need to ensure that everyone is on the same page regarding the quality of the work and knowing what is expected of them.
+Not only should you set individual goals for each of them, but you also have shared goals that will keep them motivated.
+Try giving them personal goals.
+It will keep them valued and appreciated.

 9. Don’t be a micro-manager

-There is nothing that kills motivation than having to face the wrath of a micro-manager.
-It is wise to advise your remote customer service team to do what is necessary and then let them do it in peace.
 No one likes to have someone behind their back to check on their every move.
 Some managers might feel a loss of control since their team is not available in physical proximity.
 But that doesn’t mean that they should let their employees feel as if they cannot be trusted.

 Focus on the strength of your remote customer service team so that they can face any kind of challenges.